This is a list of surnames in which the length is 10.

 Originally denoted a person from a village named Kostelec, derived from Czech kostel

-Means "the chapel" in French.
-It was most likely used to denote a person who lived by a church or a chapel.
+in French, most likely used to denote a person who lived by a church or a chapel.

 is composed of cú